 The chair is a really great tool for invoking unconscious habits we have collected over the years.
 The action of sitting or standing is something very familiar to us.
-We have become so adept at sitting and standing that its banal routine eventually means we “don’t have to pay attention”.
-So much so that even the mention or thought of a chair starts an unconscious chain reaction.
-The body begins to implement a sitting or standing response.
+We have become so adept at sitting and standing that its banal routine means we “don’t have to pay attention” because the movement is "automatic".
+So much so that even the mention or thought of a chair, starts an unconscious chain reaction and we begin to implement a sitting or standing response.
 Cool right?
 We really don’t have to get caught up with “insignificant tasks”.
+It could be cool but the bit where we "don’t pay attention", is the bit where we get stuck.
+There is no such thing as an "automatic movement".
+There is a series of checks and balances that the brain and body make with each other in every single movement.
+If there is no effective guidance the body and brain refer back to the last time a similar movement was made and rehash it with the new information from the current moment.
+This is the part where Alexander work excels.

-The wonderful thing about Alexander work is that it is actually intended as a method for prevention.
+The wonderful thing about Alexander work is that it is intended as a method for prevention.
 That is to say, you don’t need to have something wrong with you to take lessons.
 Many performers use the technique to help prevent injury and to enhance their performance.

+Dance is often seen as the perfect combination of strength, flexibility, and grace.
+The fluid movement of a performers ability is in the constant movement between maintaining balance, alignment, and the perception of effortlessness.
 The Alexander Technique helps individuals develop their sensory feedback system.
 Unconscious body perception plays a key role in the sensory field of awareness and when this perception is allowed to unduly influence movement it will affect the outcome.
 By developing a means of greater sensory awareness and a skill that helps regulate its connection to the whole, the dancer can have a better sense of when the movement is off, and too make changes to their use while in mid phrase.
-Providing the ability to maintain, refine and adjust while working as a dancer, or in performance, while walking down the street, or while preparing food at supper.
-For dancers, it offers a powerful tool to deepen the mind body connection, enhance movement efficiency, and reduce the risk of injury.
+Providing the ability to maintain, refine and adjust while working as a dancer, while walking down the street, or while preparing food at supper.
+For dancers, the technique offers a powerful tool to deepen the mind body connection, enhance movement efficiency, and reduce the risk of injury.
 Rather than pushing the body to perform, the technique teaches dancers to work in a different way to effect change, working with the natural coordination and poise of their body system.
 By bringing attention to how they initiate and carry movement, dancers can begin to recognize patterns that create stiffness or strain.
 Through this conscious integration of the Alexander work, dance becomes not just a physical act, but a psycho-physical exploration where clarity, freedom, and expression can flourish.

 There are many different styles of yoga.
 In Western culture, most yogic practices focus on asana (poses).
 Practices like Iyengar, Vinyasa Flow, and gentle or all-level yoga are examples of styles that emphasize asanas.
+The definition of yoga is "Unity."
+It is meant to be a practice that creates a sense of oneness.

 I was first introduced to yoga through my dance training.
 Many choreographers used asana sequencing to help improve the ability to move fluidly between the floor and standing positions, or to transition smoothly between the hands and feet.
 It was a genius way to integrate movement.
 However, because of how it was taught, I was often encouraged to "let go" or "relax into" poses, rather than being guided to find the equilibrium between yin and yang in the movement, coupled with breathing coordination.

 Now, as a yoga instructor, I’ve come to understand how time, along with the balance of yin and yang, plays an integral role in movement coordination and breathing.
-My classes are a mix of slowly paced and short moving sequences.
+My classes are a mix of slowly paced asna flow and short moving sequences.
 I encourage and support participants in finding their way through the class, stopping to clarify moving patterns.
 It is also a place to practice inhibition and direction and to develop psycho-physical unity through the asana's.

 We place an enormous daily pressure on the eyes to see.
 Reading, artificial lighting, and screen time are just a few examples of the current demands placed on our visual system.